-Arbitrage betting is one of the most effective ways of ensuring the odds are in your favor when placing your bet.
+Arbitrage betting is one of the ways of ensuring the odds are in your favor when placing your bet.
 Also referred to as Arbs betting, SureWins, MiracleBets, or SureBets, it is a technique that mitigates your risk exposure by spreading your chances across multiple betting platforms.
 The outcome is a guaranteed’ profit.
 What’s not to love about that?

 In this piece, we will be taking a deep dive into the world of arbitrage sports betting, or SureBets.
 We’ll take a closer look at all the mechanics that go into successfully navigating the industry and factoring in all the surrounding probabilities and odds to evolve a viable arbitrage bet calculator.
 Don’t worry about any of the figures and formulas in here – they’re just to give you a more concise picture of the ideas we cover than some type of homework.